markuskimius/dpm/README.md

 /usr/etc/dpmrc
 /etc/dpmrc
 ```

-For example:
+Only the first file found is loaded.

+Example content:

 ```bash
 PKGDIR=$HOME/opt
 ```

 The syntax is in BASH, so there can be no whitespace around `=`.
-Only the first file in the list is loaded.

 ## License